What Does it Take to Be a Metal and Plastic Model Maker?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Metal and Plastic Model Makers
+What Tools & Technology do Metal and Plastic Model Makers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Metal and Plastic Model Makers: